ahrefs/ocannl/lib/syntax_extensions.md

 When there is a function directly under the `%op` extension point, like in the example above, or directly under a function taking a `~config` parameter, the function parameter must be a tensor.
 That's because `%op` uses this tensor's (value's) label to enrich the label of the resulting tensor.

+When the declaration is followed by a literal float, the float provides the initial value to initialize the tensor.
+Otherwise, the tensor value cells are initialized randomly with uniform distribution.

 ## The syntax for `%cd` {#syntax-for-cd}

 The basic building blocks of the `%cd` syntax are individual assignments, separated by semicolons.
 The assignments, represented via `Assignments.Accum_binop` and `Assignments.Accum_unop`, are in full generality accumulating: